-With months of cold weather ahead, you’re on the hunt constantly, searching for fun games for kids.
-And that’s where minute to win it games come in.
-Even if you never watched the television show, you can still use these kooky, completely creative and fabulously fun games during your next rainy weekend afternoon, birthday bash or upcoming school picnic.
+With lots of inside time on the horizon, you’re on the hunt constantly, searching for fun games for kids.
+That’s where minute to win it games come in.
+Even if you never watched the television show, you can still use these kooky, completely creative and fabulously fun games during your next rainy weekend afternoon or recess break from homeschool.
 Scroll down to see them all.

 1. Defying Gravity

 Up and away!
 Using one hand, kids keep their balloon in the air for one minute.
 If this is too easy, for the half-pints you can add two balloons (or more!).
 Remember, no resting a balloon on a body part.

 A two-player game that involves wrapping one player up with streamers, ribbon or toilet paper.